Miscellaneous Items part two

 1948: John, his sister and two friends pose for this photo during one of the early morning sessions on the beach at Tynemouth.
 The modern day Tynemouth inhabitants would have a fit if they were woken by speedway bikes at dawn.

-Norwegian Geir Øverby has been in touch with some of his photos.
-Geir says: Hi John, I "told" you for about a year ago that i would collect the race-jackets.
+Geir says: Hi John, I "told" you for about a year ago that I would collect the race-jackets.
 Send you photos and explanation of the four I have obtained on.
 From left; NMK Oslo`s (Norsk Motor Klubb) race-jacet from ca. 1955-1980.
-Has been yused by legends such as Aage Hansen, Leif "Basse" Hveem, Henry "Stompa" Andersen o.a.
+Has been used by legends such as Aage Hansen, Leif "Basse" Hveem, Henry "Stompa" Andersen o.a.
 I got the jacket from Aage, in gift to my collection on Oslo Open at Bjerkebanen, may 2009. # Belle Vue race-jacket, used of Dent Oliver (please what year?
 1960-62??) # Ipswich Witches race-jacket, used of John Louis`(reserve-jacket) in 1977. # Sponsor race-jacket used of Roger Johns about 1970.

 My Jawa 890 in home garden.